SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - [ ] Ensure garbage inputs on FTP connection doesn't crash/hang.
 - [ ] Ensure garbage inputs on MySQL connection doesn't crash/hang.
 - [ ] Ensure garbage inputs from frontend connection doesn't crash/hang.
+- [ ] Log in as all users to pregenerate tokens.